 Whereas competency questions test your ability to do the job based on past experience, strengths-based questions seek to discover how well you are likely to do the job.
 Some firms are moving away from the former to the latter.
 Typical strengths based questions include: ‘When do you feel most inspired?’ and ‘What would your perfect day look like?’.
 Recruiters will have decided which strengths they are testing for in each question (eg relationship building) and they will gauge how well you would do in the job based on your answer.

 If you’re interviewing at a commercial law firm, you should expect to be tested on your overall commercial awareness as well as knowledge of the firm.
 To improve your commercial nous, read about deals and stories in a business sector that genuinely interests you, be it a football club’s administration if you’re a sports fan or the merger of two retail giants if fashion is your passion, advises Samantha Hope, graduate recruitment manager at Shoosmiths.
 ‘Doing so will make the whole process easier and more enjoyable, and ensure that your enthusiasm for the business world really comes across at interview,’ she explains.

-Perhaps pull out some issues from recent press articles or ask what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
-‘If in doubt, always ask the partners about themselves,’ suggests Catherine McGee, graduate recruitment officer at Hogan Lovells.
+Other suggestions include pulling out some issues from recent press articles, or asking what the interviewers most enjoy about working at the firm or how the development of trainees is managed.
+‘If in doubt, always ask the partners about themselves,’ suggests the graduate recruitment officer at Hogan Lovells.
 ‘Ask how they got into their area of law, their client base, the type of work they do and what they enjoy about being at the firm.
 Those questions show that you have a real interest in the firm and the opportunities available.’

 Don’t ask for feedback at the end of the interview, but be sure to contact the recruitment team for feedback at a later date if you’re unsuccessful at making it through to the next stage – they will be able to identify something you can improve on for future interviews.